-Introducing Imperial College Medicine degree
+Introducing our Imperial College London Medicine degree

 Welcome for Imperial College School of Medicine’s school information page.

 This page is meant to help students and teachers in KS4 and KS5 to understand what is needed to apply to medicine at Imperial and how to prepare for our application process.
 It will also point you to the right websites, students’ experience and contact details.

 You can also have a look at the latest Teacher Conference event we held, and access the presentation by the Admissions Team, the BMAT Presentation for help preparing for the test and the Student Experience presentation by Callum.

 We highly value the elements of the admission process where we can find out more about our candidates, in particular, the interview process.
 There are important elements you have to complete to get through to this.

 - Academic Requirements*.
 Be predicted the minimum entry requirements: A in Biology; A in Chemistry; A in a third subject.
 For IB: 38 points overall, to include: 6 in Biology at higher level; 6 in Chemistry at higher level.